clairton/unoapi-cloud/README.md

 BASE_URL=current base url to download medias
 PORT=the http port
-IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUS=false to send stories in socket to webhook, default true
+IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false
 ```

 ## Note